SKIP TO CONTENT

 Meal Planning During Holidays

-Goal Setting & Non-Food Rewards
+Goal Setting and Non-Food Rewards

 Set a goal for yourself.
-Make sure it's a goal you can measure:
+Make sure it's a goal you can measure.

 • Meeting your pre-op goal weight by X date.

-• Workout 20 times in the month of December
+• Workout 20 times in the month of December.

 Traveling During the Holidays

-• Pack snacks in the car or in carry-on luggage (protein bars, beef jerky, protein powder/shaker cup, empty water bottle to fill after security.
+• Pack snacks in the car or in carry-on luggage including protein bars, beef jerky or protein powder/shaker cup.

 • Make a stop at the grocery store at your destination.
-Consider if you'll have refrigeration or microwave.
+Consider if you'll have refrigeration or a microwave.

 Halloween

-• Purchase candy you don't enjoy
+• Purchase candy you don't enjoy.

-• Throw away or give away the leftovers the NEXT day
+• Throw away or give away the leftovers the NEXT day.

-• You can also put the candy in a sealed, dark container "out of sight, out of mind"
+• You can also put the candy in a sealed, dark container, "out of sight, out of mind."

-Candy may seem harmless, but is one of the easiest items to graze on.
-The carbs add up quick:
+Candy may seem harmless but is one of the easiest items to graze on.
+The carbs add up quick.

-• Fun Size Snickers= 10.5gm carbs
+• Fun size Snickers = 10.5gm carbs

-• One Jolly Rancher= 6gm carbs
+• One jolly rancher = 6gm carbs

-• Reece's PB Pumpkin= 18gm carbs
+• Reece's peanut butter pumpkin = 18gm carbs

-• One ounce Candy Corn (~16 pieces)= 26gm carbs
+• One ounce candy corn (~16 pieces) = 26gm carbs

 Thanksgiving and Christmas Day